Can Quick Assist transfer files?

 Note: Quick Assist is devoid of the function to transfer files, and the chat window also gets cleared with every message that is sent, which is extremely troublesome.

 According to the feedback of many users, the connection of Quick Assist is too slow, causing them to waste a large amount of time running it and connecting to it.
 More importantly, it’s unavailable to transfer files using Quick Assist.
-If you have got to realize the file transfer, it is recommended to use another Windows built-in feature, Remote Desktop.
+Therefore, we would like to offer you two more ways to transfer files between computers on Windows 10 and 11.
+Keep reading.

 Note: It's worth having a try.
 The transfer speed and easy operation would give you a big surprise.
 Get one and follow me to enjoy it.